Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Antipruritic;

-Prednisolone is a synthetic hormone that is absolutely similar to the hormone that is produced by the human adrenal glands.
+Prednisolone is a synthetic hormone, absolutely similar to the hormone produced by the human adrenal glands.

 Ask your question to a neurologist for free

-When the adrenal glands fail, the hormone becomes less or it stops being produced altogether.
-The lack of a hormone in the body can lead to rather sad consequences, and the drug has very strong pharmacological effects, therefore it is used in the treatment of really serious diseases or serious situations that threaten human life (anaphylactic shock, exacerbation of bronchial asthma). use it only as part of complex therapy.
+When the adrenal glands malfunction, the hormone becomes smaller or stops being produced altogether.
+Lack of the hormone in the body can lead to quite sad consequences, and the drug has very strong pharmacological actions, therefore used in the treatment of really serious diseases or difficult situations threatening human life (anaphylactic shock, exacerbation of bronchial asthma).
+Use it only as part of complex therapy .

 The drug is produced in India.